cmss13-devs/web/rules.md

 ### Shipside Xenomorphs

+- While shipside xenomorphs can do almost everything they like once they get shipside they aren't allowed to attack people who just got out of cryo and are getting their gear.
+    - This restriction doesnt apply post-hijack.
 - Xenomorphs should not be rushing to get onto the dropship before second drop.
-- While shipside xenomorphs can do almost everything they like once they get shipside they aren't allowed to attack people who just got out of cryo and are getting their gear.

 ## Predator Roleplay Standards